apindipsi22/Securing-SSH-Access-on-Proxmox-VE-9/README.md

 # Authentication:

 # Prohibits root login by password, but allows it via SSH key.
-# This is a good compromise for Proxmox cluster management.
+# This is a good compromise for Proxmox cluster management and emergency access.
-# For maximum security, use 'no'.
+# For maximum security (completely block root SSH), use 'no' instead.
 PermitRootLogin prohibit-password

 # Ensure that public key authentication is explicitly enabled.